xstrengthofonex/social-networking-kata/API.md

 **Failure**
 Status: BAD_REQUEST - 400 (in case user does not exist)
-Response: "User does not exit."
+Response: "User does not exist."

 ## Follow User